 Aicook offers a two-year warranty and guarantees that the plastic components are BPA-free.

 Now that you’ve seen our list of the 10 best coffee makers, it’s time to start shopping.
 But which model is best for you?
-We’ve put together this quick guide to the features available so that you can think about which matter to you.
+We’ve put together this quick guide to the features available so that you can think about which matters to you.

 Coffee makers are pretty big appliances that typically sit on your counter in the kitchen, so you may want to consider how your new model will look on display.
 Do you have a sleek, modern kitchen?
 You may want a stainless steel model.
 Do you have a more homey, old-fashioned kitchen?
 A plastic machine may work well for you.